microsoft/react-native-code-push/README.md

 Additionally, the CodePush client supports differential updates, so even though you are releasing your JS bundle and assets on every update, your end users will only actually download the files they need.
 The service handles this automatically so that you can focus on creating awesome apps and we can worry about optimizing end user downloads.

-*Note: Releasing assets via CodePush is currently only supported on iOS, and requires that you're using React Native v0.15.0+.*
+*Note: Releasing assets via CodePush is currently only supported on iOS, and requires that you're using React Native v0.15.0+ and CodePush 1.4.0+.
+If you are using assets and an older version of the CodePush plugin, you should not release updates via CodePush, because it will break your app's ability to load images from the binary.
+Please test and release appropriately!*

 ---

 ## API Reference

+The CodePush plugin is made up of two components:

+1. A JavaScript module, which can be imported/required, and allows the app to interact with the service during runtime (e.g. check for updates, inspect the metadata about the currently running app update).

+2. A native API (Objective-C and Java) which allows the React Native app host to bootstrap itself with the right JS bundle location.

+The following sections describe the shape and behavior of these APIs in detail:

+### JavaScript API Reference

 When you require `react-native-code-push`, the module object provides the following top-level methods: